FinnishCustoms-SuomenTulli/account-monitoring-system/README_EN.md

 [Example message](examples/general/example_request_additional_info.xml) of separately requesting additional information.
 Separately requested additional information cannot be requested in a request for only account transaction information.
 The aggregating application returns error code 4 to the authority if an authority tries to do that.

 ### 6.4 X-Correlation-ID otsaketiedot
-Concerns only data users i.e. authorities.
+Concerns only data users i.e. authorities and users of data disclosure system.

 An X-Correlation-ID HTTP header must be included into each request sent to the aggregating application by an authority.
+Also data suppliers who use the data diclosure system must include the X-Correlation-ID they received in the query to the response delivered to the data disclosure system.
 The identifier is reported in UUIDv4 form.
-The application uses the identifier to link all requests to Query, Status and Result API that are related to the same query.
+The application uses the identifier to link all requests that are related to the same query.
 The X-Correlation-ID must be same for each request that is related to the the same query.
 An X-Correlation-ID is given to a query when a new query is made to the Query API.
 After that the same X-Correlation-ID is used in all Status and Result API requests related to the query.

 Example: Request message data
 ```